- Computers & Software»

 Apple endeavors to improve user security in every version of new IOS firmware.
 But this security is easily breached when you choose to jailbreak your iPhone.

-When you jailbreak or root, you basically interfere with security checks and limitations that are written within the firmware.
+When you jailbreak, or root an Android device, you basically interfere with security checks and limitations that are written within the firmware.

-A jailbroken iPhone allows good and evil third party apps other than Apple-sanctioned apps to install and run.
-This deliberate hack gives opens doors for unknown remote access.
+A jailbroken iPhone allows good and evil third party apps other than those sanctioned by Apple to install and run.

-Xsser mRAT, PlaceRaider, AndroRAT are just a few examples of remote access exploits that can run in jailbroken and Android devices, while transmitting phone contents and images to remote users.
+Xsser mRAT, PlaceRaider, AndroRAT are just a few examples of remote access exploits that can run on jailbroken and rooted Android devices while transmitting phone contents and images to remote users.

-In order to secure your Apple devices, do not jailbreak them and always update to the latest firmware.
-For Android users, install and run trusted anti-malware apps and watch out what apps you download and install!
+In order to secure your Apple device, do not jailbreak it and always update to the latest firmware.
+For Android users, install and run trusted anti-malware apps while watching out for malware apps!